wengengong/bookmarks_dl/README.md

 ## How to use
 1. Download the bookmarks you want to download
+2. Cone the repo in Visual Studio
-2. Open the program and point it to the bookmarks file
+3. Start the program and point it to the bookmarks file
-3. select the folder you want to download to
+4. select the folder you want to download to
-4. click download
+5. click download

 ## issues
 **Lots**